mrousavy/react-native-vision-camera/START_CRASH_FINDINGS.md

 ## Next repro iteration

 The current repro proves the high-level hook can drive the suspected `configure() -> start()` ordering, but the negative CI result means the original issue likely needs an additional condition.
-The current next Harness iteration tests the production shape where photo and video outputs stay attached together while `enableAudio`, HDR constraints, and zoom change across immediate restart cycles.
-If that also passes, the most likely remaining conditions to test are:
+The production-shape Harness iteration also passed on CI.
+The most likely remaining conditions to test are:

 - actively recording while replacing or recreating the video output,
-- preparing a new recorder while the session is being stopped/reconfigured,
+- preparing/finalizing a recorder while the session is being stopped/reconfigured,
-- changing zoom across a virtual-device lens switch before the stop/restart cycle,
+- changing zoom across a virtual-device lens switch during active capture or recording,
+- actual photo HDR enablement on a device where `supportsPhotoHDR` is true,
 - switching between virtual multi-camera device IDs instead of only using the default back camera,
 - unmounting/remounting `<Camera>` instead of only toggling `isActive`,
 - testing on the original crash matrix, especially iPhone 11 on iOS 18.7.7.